mynksnh/ArchKatas2022/Readme.md

 + The Rewards and Connections services synchronously requests data from the Profile service
 + The Profile service asynchronously ingests messages/events from Rewards and Connections services
 + The Reporting and analytics service asynchronously ingests messages/events from the Profile service

+The Social Media API does not depend upon any other services, it is invoked directly from admin dashboards.
+It is in a sort of middle ground, where it’s trivial enough not warrant it’s own Microservice, but semantically it does not make sense to make it part of other services we have defined.

 Given the shared database between the ETL and Rewards service, the system architecure has a quanta of 6, illustrated by the dashed lines in the above diagram.